mdacosta11/artwork-century-prediction/README.md

 The goal is to test whether artwork metadata alone contains enough information to classify an artwork by century.

 ## Problem Statement
-Museums and digital archives contain large collections of artworks, but not every piece has complete or easily usable date information.
-Predicting the century of creation can help with cataloging, archiving, historical analysis, and organizing digital museum collections more efficiently.
+Museums and digital archives contain large collections of artworks, but not every artwork has complete, consistent, or easy-to-use date information.
+This creates challenges for cataloging, organizing collections, and supporting historical research.
+Our project focuses on predicting the century in which an artwork was created using museum metadata, such as the title, artist, medium, dimensions, classification, and department.
+The goal is to see whether these metadata fields contain enough historical signal to help identify the artwork’s time period.
+This problem is important because a model that can estimate an artwork’s century could help museums improve digital archiving, make large collections easier to manage, and support art historians when studying patterns and trends across time.

-## Data Source
+## Data Sources
-This project uses the public API from the Art Institute of Chicago:
+This project uses public API data from:

 - Art Institute of Chicago API
+- The Metropolitan Museum of Art Collection API

 ## Workflow
 The notebook follows these main steps:

-1. Collect artwork metadata from the Art Institute of Chicago API
+1. Collect artwork metadata from the Art Institute of Chicago API and The Metropolitan Museum of Art API
-2. Clean the data and extract usable year information
+2. Combine and clean the data
+3. Extract usable year information
-3. Convert years into century labels
+4. Convert years into century labels
-4. Build text representations from artwork metadata
+5. Build text representations from artwork metadata
-5. Train machine learning models using two approaches:
+6. Train machine learning models using two approaches:
    - TF-IDF features
    - Doc2Vec embeddings
-6. Compare model performance
+7. Compare model performance
-7. Visualize embedding behavior using t-SNE
+8. Visualize embedding behavior using t-SNE

 ## Models Used
 ### TF-IDF Approach